 4. Clarins Double Serum

-The vision of the Clarins Double Serum has always been to offer two serums in one, in order to achieve the best results possible for different visible signs of skin ageing.
-First formulated in 1985, the Clarins Double Serum has constantly been upgrading its formula in order to remain at the forefront of anti-ageing solutions.
+Clarins has been offering their unique two-serums-in-one vision since mid-1980s, with its philosophy that it can be help achieve the best results possible for different visible signs of ageing.
+Although this was first launched more than three decades ago, the brand has been constantly upgrading its formula in order to remain at the forefront of anti-ageing solutions.

 5. Estee Lauder Advanced Night Repair

-In 1982, Estee Lauder launched the Night Repair Cellular Recovery Complex, which claims to boost the renewal process of skin cells as you sleep.
-In 1991, almost a decade later, it evolved to Advanced Night Repair, which is the predecessor of the one that we know of today.
+The product was first launched as the Night Repair Cellular Recovery Complex, which promises to boost the renewal process of skin cells as you sleep.
+In 1991, almost a decade later, it evolved to the Advanced Night Repair that we know of today.

-Benefit started off as a small shop run by sisters Jane and Jean Ford in the red light district of San Francisco, and the now-famous Benetint was originally created as a nipple dye for strippers around the area.
+The brand was started by twin sisters Jane and Jean Ford in the red-light district of San Francisco, and the now-famous Benetint was originally created as a nipple dye for strippers around the area.
 Yup, we bet you didn’t see that one coming.

-The Ford sisters steamed rose petals in their kitchen to create a rouge that was effective in staining skin, easy to blend and would last all night.
-It is now one of Benefit’s most beloved products, though probably not for the same purpose for which it was originally created.
-The product has also inspired the Cha Cha Tint, Posie Tint, and Lolli Tint.
+The Ford sisters steamed rose petals in their kitchen to create a rouge that was effective in staining skin, easy to blend, and would last all night.

 7. Maybelline Great Lash Mascara